EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

    :align: center
    :name: fig-mapping

-To retrieve the matrix, we first used *Deep-LASI* to generate a map which translates single molecule localizations in one channel into the other.
-For this we loaded the file *calib20140402_0.tif* from the calibration folder.
-At first we read in the data for the **green** channel, which is on the right half of the movie.
+To retrieve the transformation matrix, which translates single molecule localizations in one channel into the other, we first used *Deep-LASI* to generate a map.
+For this, we loaded the file *calib20140402_0.tif* from the calibration folder into the software.
+In the first step (:numref:`fig-calibration`), we read in the data for the **green** channel (which is on the right half of the movie).
 For this we loaded the movie for the first channel via :code:`Open File > Mapping > Create New Map > 1st channel`.
-:code:`>> DeepLASI`

 .. figure:: ./../../figures/examples/Static_Twoc_Sub_Figure_2_Hellekamp_DL_Map.png
    :width: 700